nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Configuration Option for Annotations Location {{since '10.2'}}

-A new configuration property ``nuxeo.annotations.placeless.storage`` is available to change how the annotations are stored.
+A new configuration property `nuxeo.annotations.placeless.storage` is available to change how the annotations are stored.
-If set to ``true`` (default), the annotations are placeless documents.
+If set to `true` (default), the annotations are placeless documents.
-If set to ``false``, the annotations are stored in a hidden folder.
+If set to `false`, the annotations are stored in a hidden folder.
 This folder is created under the domain of the annotated document, or under the root if no domain.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24863](https://jira.nuxeo.com/browse/NXP-24863).

 ### Comment Service

-#### New Method for Creating an Answer at A Specific Place {{since '10.2'}}
+#### New Method for Creating an Answer at a Specific Place {{since '10.2'}}

-- API in ``CommentManager`` is able to create sub-comments in a specific location
+- API in `CommentManager` is able to create sub-comments in a specific location
-- The ``CommentableDocument`` adapter is enriched to provide the above service
+- The `CommentableDocument` adapter is enriched to provide the above service
-- The ``CommentableDocument`` adapter is enriched to provide the service of creating comments in a specific location using the existing api ``org.nuxeo.ecm.platform.comment.api.CommentManager#createLocatedComment(org.nuxeo.ecm.core.api.DocumentModel, org.nuxeo.ecm.core.api.DocumentModel, java.lang.String)``
+- The `CommentableDocument` adapter is enriched to provide the service of creating comments in a specific location using the existing API `org.nuxeo.ecm.platform.comment.api.CommentManager#createLocatedComment(org.nuxeo.ecm.core.api.DocumentModel, org.nuxeo.ecm.core.api.DocumentModel, java.lang.String)`

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24863](https://jira.nuxeo.com/browse/NXP-24863).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24933](https://jira.nuxeo.com/browse/NXP-24933).

 ### Automation

 #### More Java Objects in Automation Scripting {{since '10.2'}}
 It's now possible to allow specific Java classes to be used via Automation Scripting, by default we add:
-- java.util.ArrayList
+- `java.util.ArrayList`
-- java.util.Arrays
+- `java.util.Arrays`
-- java.util.Collections
+- `java.util.Collections`
-- java.util.UUID
+- `java.util.UUID`
-- org.nuxeo.runtime.transaction.TransactionHelper
+- `org.nuxeo.runtime.transaction.TransactionHelper`
-- org.nuxeo.ecm.core.api.Blobs
+- `org.nuxeo.ecm.core.api.Blobs`
-- org.nuxeo.ecm.core.api.impl.blob.StringBlob
+- `org.nuxeo.ecm.core.api.impl.blob.StringBlob`
-- org.nuxeo.ecm.core.api.impl.blob.JSONBlob
+- `org.nuxeo.ecm.core.api.impl.blob.JSONBlob`

-Other classes can be added, and previously-allowed ones denied, through:
+Other classes can be added and previously-allowed ones denied, through:
 ```
   <require>org.nuxeo.automation.scripting.classfilter</require>
   <extension target="org.nuxeo.automation.scripting.internals.AutomationScriptingComponent" point="classFilter">